 When she was 28 weeks along, Kaitlyn had an anatomy scan, and that’s when it was detected that Mae was a little small – she was experiencing what doctors refer to as “restrictive fetal growth.”
-At this moment, Kaitlyn’s obstetrician, Dr. Sharrel Carlton of Peterson Women’s Associates, brought her under the care of maternal-fetal medicine specialist Dr. James Hill at The Children’s Hospital of San Antonio (CHofSA).
+At this moment, Kaitlyn’s obstetrician, Dr. Sharrel Carlton of Peterson Women’s Associates, brought her under the care of maternal-fetal medicine specialist Dr. James Hill at CHRISTUS Children's.

-Kaitlyn was referred to a maternal-fetal medicine specialist at CHofSA when her baby was smaller than expected at her 28-week prenatal care visit.
+Kaitlyn was referred to a maternal-fetal medicine specialist at CHRISTUS Children's when her baby was smaller than expected at her 28-week prenatal care visit.